-This content was written by Randi Druzin and paid for by The Kauffman Foundation; it is not written by and does not necessarily reflect the views of Mother Jones’ editorial staff.
+This content was written by Randi Druzin, and paid for by The Kauffman Foundation; it was not written by and does not necessarily reflect the views of Mother Jones' editorial staff.
 See our advertising guidelines to learn more.

 As a wife, mother, and small-business owner, Heather Spalding has many concerns.
 But the one that keeps her awake at night most often is health care.
 “I’m constantly asking myself, ‘What will we do if we don’t have health care?’” says Spalding, whose company designs augmented reality software for mobile devices. “‘Should I be looking for a job so I can get coverage for my family?’”